-2030 to reduce emissions by 11% below 2007 emissions by 2020, and 26% below 2020 levels by 2030.
-The voluntary measures identified in the CAP included the building energy efficiency and renewable energy sectors, but the measures were focused mostly at regulatory implementation of state-wide policies, such as an ordinance requiring construction of solar-ready buildings13.
+In 2014, the City adopted its Climate Action Plan (CAP), which identified measures to help Goleta meet its GHG reduction targets.
+The CAP established a 2007 baseline inventory and a planning horizon through to 2030 to reduce emissions by 11% below 2007 emissions by 2020, and 26% below 2020 levels by 2030.
+The voluntary measures identified in the CAP included the building energy efficiency and renewable energy sectors, but the measures were focused mostly at regulatory implementation of state-wide policies, such as an ordinance requiring construction of solar-ready buildings.14

 Prior to that, the City implemented a Green Building Program in 2013 to increase access to green building resources and provide benefits to developers who voluntarily incorporated green building measures.
-The City also chose to lead by example by adopting a Green Building Policy requiring LEED Silver or higher certification from the US Green Building Council for all new City-owned facilities14.
+The City also chose to lead by example by adopting a Green Building Policy requiring LEED Silver or higher certification from the US Green Building Council for all new City-owned facilities.15

-In 2012 the City Council adopted an Energy Efficiency Action Plan (EEAP) for municipal facilities consistent with the requirements of the City's General Plan Conservation Element Implementation Action 5, (CEIA-5) - Preparation of a GHG Reduction Plan (also known as the Climate Action Plan).
+In 2012, the City Council adopted an Energy Efficiency Action Plan (EEAP) for municipal facilities consistent with the requirements of the City's General Plan Conservation Element Implementation Action 5, (CEIA-5) - Preparation of a GHG Reduction Plan (also known as the Climate Action Plan).
 The EEAP describes actions that the City could take to improve municipal building energy efficiency, including potential funding mechanisms and suggested protocols for tracking the energy efficiency actions and monitoring electricity usage.
-The EEAP documented that through energy efficiency projects completed between 2007 and 2012 using both Energy Efficiency and Conservation Block Grant and other funds, the City saved 90,205 kWh.
+The EEAP documented that, through energy efficiency projects completed between 2007 and 2012 using both Energy Efficiency and Conservation Block Grant and other funds, the City reduced electrical consumption by 90,205 kWh (kilowatt-hours).

-On November 2, 2010, the City also adopted Ordinance No. 10-06 Local Energy Efficiency Standards - Goleta Reach Code, as allowed in California's Energy Efficiency Standards for Residential and NonResidential Buildings (Title 24, Part 6 of California Code of Regulations).
+On November 2, 2010, the City also adopted Ordinance No. 10-06 Local Energy Efficiency Standards - Goleta Reach Code, as allowed in California's Energy Efficiency Standards for Residential and Non-Residential Buildings (Title 24, Part 6 of California Code of Regulations).
 The code is updated every 3 years, ensuring that California buildings incorporate the latest technologies available in energy efficiency.
-The City's standards, known as a reach code, were more stringent than Title 24, exceeding its energy efficiency requirements by 24%.
+The City's standards, known as a reach code, were more stringent than Title 24, exceeding its energy efficiency requirements by 15%.
 Since then, the state Title 24 energy code has become more stringent, exceeding those previously adopted standards, which have sunset.